elleem/reading-notes/401/second_half/reading29.md

 Be sure to set a property in `settings.py` `AUTH_USER = 'account.Account'`  reference the app and the model

+add to `admin.py`

 don't forget to re-migrate and re-create the superuser.

 ### DjangoX

 3. What is DjangoX and how does it complement or extend the functionality of Django?
 Provide an example use case for incorporating DjangoX in a project.

+DjangoX is an open-source project on GitHub.

+A set of extensions and tools that complements and extends the functionality of Django.

+DjangoX simplifies and streamlines the development process by providing additional features and utilities on top of Django.

+Allows for enhanced admin interface, additional field types, extensions for models and forms (custom form widgets).